 Not making adjustments

-If despite your best efforts, you still don’t have enough time for everything as scheduled, accept that you have to make changes.
-Don’t be afraid to put something off, delegate someone else to handle it, hire an outside contractor, or drop something altogether.
+If despite your best efforts, you still don’t have enough time for everything as scheduled, accept that changes are necessary.
+Don’t be afraid to put something off, delegate tasks to someone else, hire an outside contractor, or drop something altogether.

 Stubbornly holding on to part of your schedule that isn’t working could lead to the whole enterprise collapsing or to a nervous breakdown.